Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Experiments

 \subsection{CTR Performance}

 To evaluate the timing performance, the \ac{FWHM} of the predicted time difference distribution is estimated by fitting a Gaussian function.
-The error on the estimated timing resolution is given by the uncertainty on the fitted $\sigma$-parameter of the Gaussian.
+The error on the estimated timing resolution is given by the uncertainty on the fitted \mbox{$\sigma$-parameter} of the Gaussian.
 The input data is given by the performance dataset.
+The \ac{CTR} is estimated for unfiltered data, for coincidences within a large energy window from \qtyrange{300}{700}{\keV}, and for coincidences within a smaller energy window from \qtyrange{450}{550}{\keV}.